alfred82santa/sparpy/README.rst

 ======================================
-Sparpy: A spark entry point for python
+Sparpy: A Spark entry point for python
 ======================================